 Created by Danatec Educational ServicesExplore the course

-From scaffolds and staircases to roofs and suspended structures, fall hazards can be found in many elevated workplaces.
+From scaffolds and roofing to aerial lifts and overhead cranes, fall hazards can be found in many elevated workplaces.
 Hazmat School designed the OSHA Fall Protection Training course to help you train your workers and prevent falls that may result in serious injuries or fatalities.
-The lessons cover specific topics like structures and devices used for fall protection, requirements for using a scaffold system, and criteria for using personal fall arrest systems.
+The lessons cover specific topics like structures and devices used for fall protection, requirements for scaffolding system, and criteria for using personal fall arrest systems.
 There are no prerequisites needed for this workplace safety training course but learners do need to prepare for a final exam to acquire their completion certificate.

 Created by Hazmat SchoolExplore the course